olayis/expensus/README.md

 5.Run webpack production build

-    npm run build:prod
-    or
     yarn build:prod

     Builds the app for production.

 6.Start up server to view app in production mode

-    npm run start
-    or
     yarn start

     Open http://localhost:9000 to view the production mode in the browser.